luckylittle/zero_footprint_qbittorrent_seedbox/README.md

 <p align="center">

-# THIS IS CURENTLY UNDER DEVELOPMENT - IT IS A FORK OF MY [RTORRENT/RUTORRENT ANSIBLE ROLE WHICH THIS IS BASED ON](https://github.com/luckylittle/zero_footprint_rutorrent_seedbox).
+# THIS IS CURRENTLY UNDER DEVELOPMENT - IT IS A FORK OF MY [RTORRENT/RUTORRENT ANSIBLE ROLE WHICH THIS IS BASED ON](https://github.com/luckylittle/zero_footprint_rutorrent_seedbox).

 Configures vanilla RHEL8/9 (or CentOS 9) system to be lightweight and bulletproof seedbox running []().
 It aims to be secure (SELinux, firewalld, SSL/TLS, enabled) and creates absolutely no logs (a.k.a "zero footprint)".
 It also provides modern autodownloading capabilities with [Autobrr](https://github.com/autobrr/autobrr) and [cross-seed](https://github.com/cross-seed/cross-seed)ing.
 Missing logs will make troubleshooting difficult, but ephemeral journal should be sufficient.
 Security and simplicity was priroitised over anything else.
 PRs are most welcome!